soc/scala-lang/documentation/overview/collections/introduction.md

 by: Martin Odersky and Lex Spoon
 ---

-In the eyes of many, the new collections framework is the most significant change in the Scala 2.8 release.
-Scala had collections before (and in fact the new framework is largely compatible with them).
-But it's only 2.8 that provides a common, uniform, and all-encompassing framework for collection types.
+Scala's standard library provides a common, uniform, and all-encompassing framework for collection types.

-Even though the additions to collections are subtle at first glance, the changes they can provoke in your programming style can be profound.
-In fact, quite often it's as if you work on a higher-level with the basic building blocks of a program being whole collections instead of their elements.
-This new style of programming requires some adaptation.
-Fortunately, the adaptation is helped by several nice properties of the new Scala collections.
 They are easy to use, concise, safe, fast, universal.

 **Easy to use:** A small vocabulary of 20-50 methods is enough to solve most collection problems in a couple of operations.
 No